 If you're new to cross stitching you may feel like getting started right away.
 But it's a good idea to familiarize yourself with the basic tools and terms you will be using.

 You already know about the dull needle and the floss, but what about the cross stitch fabric count?
 Chances are your patterns will call for a specific fabric count, such as a 14 count fabric.
 Here's an overview of what this term means and how you'll be using it as you work on your cross stitch creations.

 The most common fabrics used in cross stitching are Aida and linen.
 These are known as even weave fabrics.
 So the fabric count refers to the number of threads or squares per linear inch in the material.

 Common fabric counts of Aida range from 10 to 22 squares per inch.
 The higher the count between inches, the smaller the stitch.

-Still confused?
-Take out a ruler and look at an inch on it, now take out your fabric and count how many stitches you can make within that inch.
+Confused?
+Take out a ruler and look at an inch on it.
+Then take out your fabric and count how many stitches you can make within that inch.
 If your fabric is bigger, say 10 count, then you will be able to stitch 10 cross stitches in that inch.
 The larger the number, the more stitches you can pack in, but your entire project will be smaller.